bensutherland/assembly_metrics/README.md

 This will result in multiple BUSCO directories for each fasta file found in your 02_assemblies folder

+## Evaluate a metatranscriptome ##
-### 4. Align fastq against metatranscriptome
+### 1. Align fastq against metatranscriptome ###
-To assess a metatranscriptome, one approach is to take several individual fastq files and see how well they map against the assembly.
+To assess the quality of a metatranscriptome, one approach is to take several individual fastq files and see how well they map against the assembly.
 First index your metatranscriptome using bowtie2.

 Then run the following command, including the bt2_index_base as <your_assembly>: